You hired a brilliant engineer. Great resume. Aced the LeetCode interview. Strong references.

 - They communicate well: Clear documentation and explanation skills

 This engineer is technically capable.
-But can they thrive in OUR codebase, with OUR architecture, solving OUR specific problems?
+But can they thrive in real-world life sciences environments, solving domain-specific problems under regulatory constraints?

 Real Examples of Proof of Work Tests